zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

 Normally the resulting executable runs fully decoupled from the real host time.
 That is, simulated time will advance as fast as it can.
-This is desirable when running in a debuger or testing in batch, but not if one wants to interact with external interfaces which are based on the real host time.
+This is desirable when running in a debugger or testing in batch, but not if one wants to interact with external interfaces which are based on the real host time.

 Peripherals